DaveTrev/Rock-Paper-Scissors-v2/README.md

 In future implementations I would like to:

-1. Give an option to either play against the cpu or a friend.
+1. Give an option to either play against the CPU or a friend.
 2. Keeping a log of scores of unbroken win streaks of human players.

 ## Technologies Used